pg56714/CryptoRaiser/README.md

 - [x] **5.
 Currently, the event creation interface allows setting a date earlier than today**(CrownFundingTemp.sol):

-  - The event date setting on the current event creation interface has an issue.
+  - The event date setting on the event creation interface has an issue.
 The code require(campaign.deadline < block.timestamp, "The deadline should be a date in the future."); needs to be corrected.

 - [x] **6.
 Security Measures Against Reentrancy Attacks**(CrownFundingTemp.sol):